TIF: Learning Temporal Invariance in Android Malware Detectors: Motivation

-Figure~\ref{fig:motivation_sample}(a)\footnote{MD5: 17950748f9d37bed2f660daa7a6e7439} and (b)\footnote{MD5: ccc833ad11c7c648d1ba4538fe5c0445} show core code from this family in 2014 and later years, respectively.
+Figure~\ref{fig:motivation_sample}(a) and (b) show core code from this family in 2014 and later years, respectively.
 The 2014 version uses \verb|NotifyService| and \verb|TimerTask| to notify users every 24 hours, maintaining ad exposure.
 The later version, adapting to Android 8.0’s restrictions, triggers \verb|NotifyService| via \verb|BroadcastReceiver| with \verb|WAKE_LOCK| to sustain background activity.
 In Drebin’s~\cite{Arpdrebin} feature space, these invariant behaviors are captured through features like \verb|android_app_NotificationManager;notify|, \verb|permission_READ_PHONE_STATE| and so on.
 Both implementations also use \verb|HttpURLConnection| for remote communication, asynchronously downloading ads and tracking user activity, and sharing Drebin features such as \verb|java/net/HttpURLConnection| and \verb|android_permission_INTERNET|.

-Similarly, Figure.~\ref{fig:motivation_sample}(c)\footnote{MD5: 84573e568185e25c1916f8fc575a5222} shows a real sample from the Hiddad family, which uses HTTP connections for ad delivery, along with \verb|AnalyticsServer| and \verb|WAKE_LOCK| for continuous background services.
+Similarly, Figure~\ref{fig:motivation_sample}(c) shows a real sample from the Hiddad family, which uses HTTP connections for ad delivery, along with \verb|AnalyticsService| and \verb|WAKE_LOCK| for continuous background services.
 Permissions like \verb|android_permission_WAKE_LOCK| and API calls such as \verb|getSystemService| reflect shared, cross-family invariant behaviors, whose learning would enhance model detection across variants.

 Capturing the core malicious behaviors of Airpush aids in detecting both new Airpush variants and the Hiddad family, as they share similar malicious intents.
 These stable behaviors form consistent indicators in the feature space.
 However, detectors with high validation performance often fail to adapt to such variants, underscoring the need to investigate root causes and develop a drift-robust malware detector.